ilesar/photoframe/Readme.md

-# Photo booth app

 ### Setup

-Copy the file `.env.example` to `.env` and fill the appropriate variables
+Copy the file `.env.example` to `.env`

+Get the ID by creating a shareable album URL and copy the hashed string at the end of the route.
+Set the ID inside the .env file.

 ### Install